Security & Privacy

 None of those libraries is up to date.
 In fact, nearly all of them may be vulnerable, as I’ll detail below.

-LibreSSL is outdated and vulnerable
+LibreSSL remains outdated and vulnerable

 The current version of LibreSSL is 3.8.2, released November 2, 2023.
-The version included with macOS Sonoma is 3.3.6, released March 15, 2022—nearly 20 months ago.
+The version included with macOS Sonoma is 3.3.6, released March 15, 2022—about two years ago.

 According to NIST’s National Vulnerability Database, this version of LibreSSL contains at least four known vulnerabilities: